Countries

 • In upstream activities: Contract workers and supply chain workers

-• In own operations: Direct workers, local communities, indigenous peoples and human rights defenders
+• In own operations: Direct workers, local communities, Indigenous Peoples and human rights defenders

 • In downstream activities: Downstream workers